shion-h/TopicModels/README.md

 These scripts output results to /output/(time stamp) directory by default. (time stamp) indecates the date information in MMDD_DAY_hh_mm_ss format.
 # License
 This software is released under the MIT License, see LICENSE.txt.
+# How to run for modeling taxonomic profiles [Hosoda et al., Microbiome, 2020](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-020-00864-3)
+1. Requirements
+    1. Taxonomic profile dataset (Same form as data/test.csv)
+        - This is one CSV format file (seperated by commas).
+        - This has D+1 rows and V+1 columns, where D is the number of samples and V is the number of different microbes.
+        - The 1st row indicates the names of microbes.
+        - The 1st column indicates the names of samples.
+        - Each element is a disrete number.
+2. Work on a terminal
+    ```
+    cd /path/to/TopicModels/root
+    ./LDA /path/to/your/taxonomic/profile/dataset.csv -k 4 -d 1.0e-6 -o /path/to/your/output/directory
+    ```
+    - The number of assemblages (four in the example above) can be changed as needed.
+3. Work in the downstream
+    1. You can see theta.csv and phi.csv in /path/to/your/output/directory
+    2. theta.csv is the assemblage distributions for each samples.
+        - This has D rows and K columns, where D is the number of samples and K is the number of assemblages.
+    3. phi.csv is the microbe distributions for each assemblage.
+        - This has K rows and V columns, where K is the number of assemblages and V is the number of different microbes.